rjbultitude/theconditionalorchestra/README.md

 ##Plans

-After refactor the offset determined by pressure is a smaller range.
-Previously it spanned almost the whole allNotesArray and now it's just 12 notes either side of the centre freq
+Remove stop state for custom location submit button

 Fade all sounds in on start (using `masterGain`?)

-Remove stop state for custom location submit button

 Modulate master volume for windy conditions.
 Requires sounds to be routed through one channel

+Use different array of intervals for rain arpeggio for seventh chords

 Consider using `ozone` and `dew point` as another data input

+After refactor the offset determined by pressure is a smaller range.
+Previously it spanned almost the whole allNotesArray and now it's just 12 notes either side of the centre freq

 Create sequencer for stormy weather that uses brash percussive sounds